itucsdb1919/itucsdb1919/docs/source/user/member2.rst

 Parts Implemented by Habib Bartu Gökalp
 ================================

-Register, Login and settings pages are created by Ahmet Yemliha Öner.
+Bikes, bike details and comments pages are created by Habib Bartu Gökalp.
 As you can imagine all of these pages are mainly related to users.
-Also login management system for users is implemented by Ahmet Yemliha Öner using Flask-login.

 Bikes
 ------